jsallen52/TextTopicEvolution/README.md

 5. Open the app in your browser at `http://localhost:8501`.

 ## Additional Chart Info
-### Flagged Words for Most Recent Time Interval:
+### <u>Flagged Words for Most Recent Time Interval:</u>
+Flags the words for the most recent time interval and shows a chart tracking the number of documents containing each word over time.

-Seperates the documents into the time interval selected in the side bar options then used a modified version of TF-IDF called cTF-IDF ('https://maartengr.github.io/BERTopic/getting_started/ctfidf/ctfidf.html') to analyze the the words in each time interval.
+Techinal Description: Seperates the documents into the time interval selected in the side bar options then used a modified version of TF-IDF called cTF-IDF ('https://maartengr.github.io/BERTopic/getting_started/ctfidf/ctfidf.html') to analyze the the words in each time interval.
 The words with the highest cTF-IDF scores are considered "Flagged".
-The chart dispalys the count of these words for each previous and the current time interval.
+The chart displays the count of these words for each previous and the current time interval.

-### Topic Word Charts
+### <u>Topic Word Charts:</u>
 Each chart displays the top n (number can be slected in sidebar options) most descriptive words for each topic.

-This is found using the **Topic-Term Matrix** which describes the probability for each word being a part of each topic.
+Techinal Description: The top words are found using the **Topic-Term Matrix** which describes the probability for each word being a part of each topic.
 For LDA and NMF algorithms this matrix is calculated in parallel with the **Document-Topic Matrix** which respresents the probability for each document belonging to each Topic.
 For BERTopic the **Topic-Term Matrix** is caclulated usign the cTF-IDF algorithm post clustering the documents into topics.

+### <u>Distribution of Document Correlations Per Topic:</u>
+Describes how correlated the assigned documents are to each topic.
+A longer/taller box implies a greater distinction between the documents in the topic.
+A higher box implies a closer association of the documents with the assigned topic.

+Techinal Description: Shows the distribution of correlation scores for each document assigned to each topic.
+The corelation score determines how closely associated a document is with its assigned topic.
+For LDA and NMF the 'corelation score' comes from the Document-Topic-Matrix.
+For BERTopic this score is calculated using the distance from the most central document of the assigned cluster after performing UMAP and HDBSCAN.